 Like many of you, I started keeping pigeons when I was very young.
-My love and interests grew for the birds as did my desire to keep different species.
+My love and interest grew for the birds, as did my desire to keep different species.

 I also discovered that I had to provide differently for the pheasants I added to my collection.

-If you already have pigeons, you know the basic needs in housing, feeding, watering, and possibly breeding your birds.
+If you already have pigeons, you know the basic needs of housing, feeding, watering, and possibly breeding your birds.

 The biggest problem I find that people have when adding doves to their collections is "Not Being Prepared" before the birds arrive.